oracle/python-oracledb/doc/src/user_guide/troubleshooting.rst

     cursor.execute("select * from dept")

-Note with Oracle Database 23ai this incorrect usage gives the message ``ORA-03048: SQL reserved word ';' is not syntactically valid following 'select * from dept'``.
+Note with Oracle Database version 23 this incorrect usage gives the message ``ORA-03048: SQL reserved word ';' is not syntactically valid following 'select * from dept'``.